SunnySummit/NMS-Remixed-Biome-Mods/README.md

 *if you only see 'Biomes', search deeper in the folder structure for 'BIOMES'

 *some mods contain multiple 'BIOMES' subfolders.
-Plumgen can import multiple BIOMES folder if you simply add a number at the end, like 'BIOMES2' which i've already done for you. :)
+Plumgen can import multiple 'BIOMES' folders if you simply add a number at the end of one, like 'BIOMES2' which i've already done for you. :)

 ---